alan-turing-institute/AutisticaCitizenScience/community-recommendations/focus-groups/about-the-summary-documents.md

 3. Ensure the information is appropriately anonymised.
 4. Send us any requested changes.

-[link to review email]
+All participants were emailed [review guidelines](project-management/FocusGroups/FocusGroup-SummaryReview-Guidelines.md)

 There were no requested changes to the content of the documents, however there were some suggested improvements to the layout, formatting, and labelling of the documents.
-The document was subsequently changed on the basis of this feeback.
+The document was then changed on the basis of this feeback.

 ## How will the summary documents be used?